unisb-bioinf/Conformal-Drug-Sensitivity-Prediction/README.md

 # Conformal Prediction
-This is a framework for conformal prediction.
-It can be used to obtain reliable classification and regression results and also for simultaneous regression and classification.
+This is a framework for conformal prediction (CP), which we developed to perform reliable drug sensitivity prediction and prioritization.
+It can be used to obtain reliable classification and regression results, also for simultaneous regression and classification approaches.
 If you use our conformal prediction framework, SAURON-RF, or the code in this repository, please cite our paper.

 ## Usage